 Adele Abrams, Esq., CMSP is an attorney, safety professional and trainer who is president of the Law Office of Adele L. Abrams P.C. in Beltsville, MD, Charleston, WV, and Denver, CO, a multi-attorney firm focusing on safety, health and employment law nationwide.
 Adele is a certified mine safety professional and she also provides consultation, safety audits and training services to MSHA and OSHA regulated companies.
 Adele is a regular columnist for numerous magazines on legal, employment, mine and occupational safety/health issues, and is co-author of several books related to mining, construction, employment law, and occupational safety and health.

 The ever-changing laws impacting medical cannabis use and drug-testing make it more difficult for employers and safety professionals to ensure a safe, drug-free workplace.
-This program will provide you with the information you need, and guidance to keep your organization compliant with the latest regulations.
+This 60-minute event will provide you with the information you need, and guidance to keep your organization compliant with the latest regulations.

 If you'd like this program customized for your organization, call us at 1-800-964-6033.
 We're certain we can fulfill your training needs, while making it fit in your budget!